Nigel Winterburn: Arsenal

-In 1994, Arsenal beat Italian side Parma's 1–0, to win the European Cup Winners Cup, Arsenal's first success continentally for a quarter of a century.
-They would not be so successful the following year as they reached the final again but were beaten 2-1 by Real Zaragoza.
+In 1994, Arsenal beat Italian side Parma 1–0, to win the European Cup Winners Cup, Arsenal's first success continentally for a quarter of a century.
+They would not be so successful the following year as they reached the final again but were beaten 2–1 by Real Zaragoza.

-Arsène Wenger arrived at Arsenal at the end of 1996 and instilled new self-awareness and dietary habits into the Arsenal squad.
+Arsène Wenger arrived at Arsenal at the end of 1996, bringing a new focus on self-awareness and dietary habits into the Arsenal squad.
 This allowed the ageing defence (Adams was the youngest at 30 years of age; Martin Keown had also arrived to account for O'Leary's retirement after the 1993 FA Cup success) to thrive in and prolong the latter years of their careers.
 Arsenal won the "double" of Premiership and FA Cup in 1998.
-During the league campaign, in September 1997, as against Wimbledon in 1989, Winterburn again scored a vital goal from over 25 yards out driven diagonally into the far, top corner, this time with his favoured left foot.
+During the league campaign in September 1997, as against Wimbledon in 1989, Winterburn once again scored a vital goal, driving the ball from over 25 yards diagonally into the far, top corner, this time with his favoured left foot.
 The 89th-minute winner, in a 3-2 Arsenal victory against Chelsea away at Stamford Bridge, moved Arsenal up to 2nd in the table.
-Winterburn was called up by caretaker manager Howard Wilkinson for the England squad in a friendly against France in 1999 but he was the odd one out from Wilkinson's first XI – Seaman, Adams, Keown and Dixon all started but Winterburn lost out to Graeme Le Saux for the left back slot and stayed on the bench for the 2–0 defeat.
+Winterburn was called up by caretaker manager Howard Wilkinson for the England squad in a friendly against France in 1999 but he was the odd one out from Wilkinson's first XI – Seaman, Adams, Keown and Dixon all started but Winterburn lost out to Graeme Le Saux for the left-back slot and stayed on the bench for the 2–0 defeat.

 In 1999–2000, Arsenal again failed to progress beyond the group stages of the Champions League, and therefore entered the UEFA Cup at the third round, where they were drawn against Nantes.
 During the first leg, which Arsenal won 3–0, Winterburn again scored with a drive into the far, top corner, though this time only from just outside the box.
-Arsenal went on to reach the UEFA Cup final but Winterburn had been forced out of the team by the Brazilian left back Sylvinho, although he in turn was displaced by the fledgling Ashley Cole within another 12 months.
+Arsenal went on to reach the UEFA Cup final but Winterburn had been forced out of the team by the Brazilian Sylvinho, although he in turn was displaced by the fledgling Ashley Cole within another 12 months.

 West Ham United

-Winterburn joined West Ham United in June 2000 for a fee of £250,000 after 429 League appearances and eight goals for Arsenal.
+Winterburn joined West Ham United in June 2000 for a fee of £250,000 after making 429 league appearances and scoring eight goals for Arsenal.
 He played 94 games in all competitions for West Ham, scoring one goal in a 1–0 away win against Leeds United on 18 November 2000.
-He retired in 2003, his last game coming on 2 February 2003 against Liverpool.
+He retired in 2003, with his last game played on 2 February 2003 against Liverpool.

 International career

-Winterburn's full debut for England came on 15 November 1989 against Italy.
+Winterburn made his full debut for England on 15 November 1989 against Italy.
 He made his second and final appearance for the senior national side nearly four years later on 19 June 1993 against Germany.
-The regular England left-back at this stage was Stuart Pearce.
+The regular England left back at this stage was Stuart Pearce.